 By utilizing advanced technologies like the cone beam, we can provide an effective, efficient, and comfortable patient experience for you on every visit.

 The DIAGNOdent is an advanced dental tool that uses a laser to aid in detecting tooth decay.
 With the DIAGNOdent, we can locate incipient cavities with pinpoint accuracy.
 This is especially useful in areas that can be difficult to diagnose through visual inspection or x-ray alone.
 The DIAGNOdent is simple, painless, and effective.
-With early detection, we can stop decay below the surface with minimally invasive treatment.
+With early detection, our dental team can stop decay below the surface with minimally invasive treatment.

 Our advanced digital x-rays magnify and enhance your teeth for better diagnosis and treatment.
 This technology allows us to take images of your teeth and display them on a computer screen quickly and easily.